| | Prague - Old Town (Stare Mesto)Old Town, the oldest of the various 'towns' that

 of Our Lady of Tyn and the Town Hall of the Old Town.
 Old Town

+Square represents the centre of Prague, even today.
 The spacious square (9 000 square metres) was originally the

 market place of the Old Town during the 11th and 12th centuries